It's time to plant spring bulbs

 • Small bulbs can flourish in pots or containers.
 Ensure drainage holes and add a layer of pot shards or hydro granules to the bottom.
 Incorporate sand into the potting soil to prevent bulb rot.

-• Enhance your lawn with spring-blooming bulbs like snowdrops, crocuses, daffodils, star hyacinths, or Oriental anemones (Anemone blanda).
-Carefully lift a section of sod, plant the bulbs, and replace the sod, pressing it down gently.
-Avoid mowing the grass until the bulb foliage has completely withered, or mow around the planted areas.
-For added peace of mind, mark the planting locations with labels or sticks.
+• Transform your lawn into a vibrant spring spectacle with bulbs like crocuses, snowdrops, star hyacinths, daffodils or Oriental anemones.
+Gently lift a section of turf, plant the bulbs, and replace the turf, pressing it down firmly.
+To avoid damaging the emerging bulbs, refrain from mowing the grass until the foliage has completely withered, or simply mow around the planted areas.
+For easy identification, mark the planting locations with labels or small sticks.

 • Consult the bulb label or a garden center employee for sun or shade preferences.
 Tulips and daffodils typically favor sunny locations, while bluebells and edible wild garlic prefer shade.